sjain1992/awesome-tech/docs/linux-commands-examples.md

 - Did they really only change what they say they did?:

 		diff <(docx2txt < agreement.docx) <(docx2txt < newagreement.docx)

+- Use the -w option in diff to ignore differences in whitespace (tabs instead of spaces, etc.)

+		diff -w index.html bookexample/index.html

 - mping nic.uz: